 Note: I've been encouraged by a person I look up to in journalism and politics to translate my previous blog article which is in Chinese.
 So that's what I did.
 The first part of this short essay is about new forms of rumor circulating in China that are hard to distinguish from hard truth.
 The second part is about how and, in my opinion, why the regime is employing rumor as a propaganda tactic.

 I'm in no way a good writer in both languages (received no formal education of any sort in the west.)
 But I do want to go the extra mile to explain my little observations of the Chinese propaganda's usage of rumor to a broader audience.
 I sincerely appreciate it if you find this essay insightful.
 If you would like to discuss with me you're more than welcomed to reach me on Twitter.
 Thanks!

-As a journalist, I deal with a multitude of information on a daily basis.
-That's especially the case when we are presented with such a global public health crisis like the Covid-19 pandemic.
+As a journalist, I deal with a multitude of information ever day.
+That's especially the case when facing a global public health crisis like the Covid-19 pandemic.

-The quality of information matters immensely in situations like this.
-I want to briefly direct your attention to an opinion piece on the Scientific American written by Dr. Bill Hanage and Dr. Marc Lipsitch, both great epidemiologists at the Center for Communicable Disease Dynamics at the Harvard T. H. Chan School of Public Health.
-They did a great job dissecting and categorizing different types of information.
+Quality of information matters immensely in situations like this.
+I want to briefly direct your attention to an opinion piece in Scientific American written by Dr. Bill Hanage and Dr. Marc Lipsitch, both great epidemiologists at the Center for Communicable Disease Dynamics at the Harvard T. H. Chan School of Public Health.
+They dissect and categorize different types of information.

-In short, there are three categories of information about an outbreak of a communicable disease:
+In short, there are three categories of information about a communicable disease outbreak outbreak:

 (A) what we know is true; (B) what we think is true—fact-based assessments that also depend on inference, extrapolation or educated interpretation of facts that reflect an individual’s view of what is most likely to be going on; and (C) opinions and speculation.